The Sisters Envious of Their Cadette: Summary

 Meanwhile, the superintendent of the gardens raises the royal siblings as his own children.
 In one version of the story, the brothers are named Bahman and Parviz (Perviz), and the sister Parizade.
 In another version, they are called Farid, Farouz and Farizade.
 Their adoptive father buys for them a palace outside of the city and moves there with his family.
 After he dies, the three siblings inherit the place.
 One day, while her brothers are hunting, Parizade stays at home and is visited by an old Muslim woman.
 She entertains her visitor with food and questions about her wanderings.
 The old woman answers that Parizade's palatial home is indeed beautiful, and their garden equally as magnificent, but it lacks three objects: the Talking Bird that draws other birds with its voice; the Singing Tree, whose leaves produce songs; and the Golden Water that can fill a basin and never exhaust nor overflow.

 The old Muslim woman points the direction of the fabled treasures: they are to be found in the same place, if one goes towards India.
 The old woman departs and Parizade tells her brothers of the objects, and convinces them their house needs all three.
-Bahman, the elder brothers, offers to get the three treasures and gives Parizade a knife: if the knife appears rusty after some time, some peril has befallen him.
+Bahman, the elder brother, offers to get the three treasures and gives Parizade a knife: if the knife appears rusty after some time, some peril has befallen him.

 Bahman meets a dervish on the way with long beard, long hair and long fingernails.
 The youth cuts parts of the dervish's beard and he, in gratitude, advises him: he will see a mountain with black stones on the side; he is to climb the mountain up to the top and not pay heed to the voices that echo in the mountain, nor he is to turn around his neck to see behind him.
 Bahman listens to his advice and arrives at the mountain.
 He sees a yard of black stones nearby - the petrified remains of those who failed to get the treasures -, and begins to climb the mountain.
 However, his strength begins to fail, and he decides to turn back and climb down the mountain, and is transformed into a black stone.

 Back at their palace, Parizade sees that the knife has become rusty and realizes something must have happened to Bahman.
 Her brother Perviz decides to go after him and the treasures, despite Parizade's protests, and gives her a string of pearls; if the pearls are not movable, then something also happened to him.
 Perviz rides to the dervish's location and receives the same advice.
 Perviz begins to ascend the mountain, but, as soon as he hears the voices taunting him, he turns around, sword in hand, and becomes stone, just like the others.